Price Discrimination in International Airline Markets: Inefficiency and Welfare

 \subsection{Counterfactual Results}

-Table \ref{tab:counterfactuals} presents the welfare estimates under all of these alternative pricing strategies, averaged across all markets and capacities observed in our data.
-Columns of Table \ref{tab:counterfactuals} are indexed by a letter (e.g., C) that corresponds to the point in the welfare triangle of Figure \ref{fig:welfare}.
+Table \ref{tab:counterfactuals} presents the welfare estimates under these alternative pricing strategies, averaged across all markets and capacities observed in our data.
+Columns of Table \ref{tab:counterfactuals} are indexed by a letter (e.g., D, E, U) that corresponds to the point in the welfare triangle of Figure \ref{fig:welfare}.

-\paragraph{Current Pricing.} Recall that point C in Figure \ref{fig:welfare} denotes the division of surplus resulting from the airlines' current pricing practices.
+\paragraph{Current Pricing.} Recall that point D in Figure \ref{fig:welfare} denotes the division of surplus resulting from the airlines' current pricing practices.
 The surplus associated with this pricing strategy is in the first column of Table \ref{tab:counterfactuals}.
-Total surplus is \$56,050 for the average flight, with 69\% of the surplus going to the airline.
-This outcome is preferable to no trade for both the airline and consumers but is strictly inside the welfare frontier due to the two inefficiency sources discussed above.
-Comparing the total surpluses under columns C and A of Table \ref{tab:counterfactuals} we find that the surplus associated with current pricing represents 89\% of the average market's potential attainable surplus.
+The average total surplus is \$60,739 per flight (with a standard error of \$4,713), with 76\% of the surplus going to the airline.\footnote{To compute the standard errors, we follow the bootstrap procedure described in Section \ref{results}.
+To compute the bootstrapped samples of counterfactual welfare, we solve the counterfactual outcomes for only those 1,889 market types, out of the 10,000 types, with an implied weight greater than $10^{-8}$.
+Although the set of types with the implied weight of greater than $10^{-8}$ may be different for each bootstrap sample, for computational tractability, while computing the standard errors of the surpluses, we hold the 1,889 types fixed and re-weight the types implied in each bootstrap sample.} We find that, on average, the consumer and producer surplus per seat sold is approximately \$144.883 and \$465.091, respectively.
+This outcome is preferable to no trade for both the airline and consumers but is strictly inside the welfare frontier due to the inefficiencies, as mentioned earlier.
+Comparing the total surpluses under columns D and $\overline{\text {AB}}$ in Table \ref{tab:counterfactuals}, we find that the surplus associated with current pricing represents 77\% of the average market's potential attainable surplus.

 \newcolumntype{g}{>{\columncolor{Gray}}c}